Spin structure: The details

 where we have used the fact that the third integral Stiefel–Whitney class W_{3} is the Bockstein of the second Stiefel–Whitney class w_{2} (this can be taken as a definition of W_{3}).

 Integral lifts of Stiefel–Whitney classes

-This argument also demonstrates that second Stiefel–Whitney class defines elements not only of Z_{2} cohomology but also of integral cohomology in one higher degree.
+This argument also demonstrates that the second Stiefel–Whitney class defines elements not only of Z_{2} cohomology but also of integral cohomology in one higher degree.
 In fact this is the case for all even Stiefel–Whitney classes.
 It is traditional to use an uppercase W for the resulting classes in odd degree, which are called the integral Stiefel–Whitney classes, and are labeled by their degree (which is always odd).